-AVAG is a joint venture of Hogeschool Inholland and VUmc.
+AVAG is a joint institute of Inholland University of Applied Sciences and Amsterdam UMC, location VUmc.
 It is responsible for teaching midwifery and for research in this field (Midwifery Science), and realizes these aims in cooperation with others.
-Students at Hogeschool Inholland receive a Bachelor’s degree in Midwifery on graduation.
+Students of Inholland University of Applied Sciences receive a Bachelor’s degree in Midwifery on graduation.

-AVAG provides teaching at two locations, the Slotervaart Hospital in Amsterdam and a building of its own that forms part of the Groningen University Medical Centre (UMCG) complex.
+AVAG provides teaching at two locations, one at the Vlaardingenlaan, Amsterdam and a building of its own that forms part of the Groningen University Medical Centre (UMCG) complex.

-The chair of Midwifery Science and the corresponding research group form part of Division VI of VUmc, the division responsible for extramural and transmural medicine.
+The chair of Midwifery Science and the corresponding research group form part of Division EPM of Amsterdam UMC, location VUmc, the division responsible for extramural and transmural medicine.
 Midwifery Science also falls under the Extramural Medical Research (EMGO) Institute.
-The researchers are accommodated in the Medical Faculty building of VUmc.
+The researchers are accommodated in the Medical Faculty building of Amsterdam UMC, location VUmc.

 Thanks to this construction, AVAG can make use of the expertise of a large teaching establishment and a renowned research institute in the pursuit of its academic ambitions.